hieu-lee/online-trading-card-game/README.md

 - Players call poker hands or call bluff
 - Player with 5 losses is eliminated
 - Last player standing wins

+The game is played in a single shared **room** with a maximum of **8 players**.

+• The first user to connect becomes the **host** (they can kick players or restart the game).
+If the host disconnects, a new host is randomly selected from the remaining players.

+• Play is divided into **rounds**.
+A round finishes as soon as one player "loses" (see Bluff Resolution below).

+• At the start of round *r*, every player is dealt **N = (losses + 1)** face-down cards, where *losses* is the number of rounds that player has previously lost.
+In round 1 everyone has exactly one card; each subsequent loss permanently increases the cards you receive by one.

+• If a player ever ends a round holding **5 cards**, they are **eliminated** from the game.

+• The game ends when only **one player remains** – that player is the winner.

+### Round Flow
+1. **Choose starting player** – In round 1 a random player starts.
+In later rounds it is the player to the immediate left of the previous starting player.
+2. The starting player **calls a poker hand** that they claim exists somewhere in the combined set of all players' cards (e.g. "pair of Aces", "straight flush hearts from 9").
+3. Moving clockwise, each subsequent player must either:
+   a. **Call a higher-ranking hand** than the last call, **or**
+   b. **Call "bluff"** on the previous player.
+4. If a new hand is called, the turn passes along and step 3 repeats.
+5. If "bluff" is called, everyone reveals their cards:
+   • If the previously-called hand **is present**, the accuser (the player who called bluff) **loses** the round.
+   • If the hand **is not present**, the player who made the false claim **loses** the round.

+### Actions During Your Turn
+• `call <hand>` – Announce a poker hand that outranks the current call.
+• `bluff` – Challenge the validity of the previous call.

+### Consequences of Losing a Round
+The loser gains **one additional loss** (meaning they will be dealt one extra card in all future rounds).
+When a player's card count reaches five they are removed from the game immediately.

+### Winning the Game
+Rounds continue in this fashion until a single player is left standing, at which point they are declared the winner.

 ### Poker Hands (Low to High)
 1. High Card